 Roller skating is good exercise

 Admittedly, you aren’t going to see any major muscle growth or pounds shed if you go roller skating every once in a while.
 Unless you really pump the gas, you also probably aren’t going to break out in a heavy sweat and need a recovery day.
-But, after your singular or small group session you might realize that your legs actually got a good pump going and that you’re body is just a little bit tired.
+But, after your singular or small group session, you might realize that your legs actually got a good pump going and that your body is just a little tired.

-I’ve always been somewhat athletic and even for me a couple hours of roller skating would leave me happy and the good kind of tired; it’s like exercising without exercising.
+I’ve always been somewhat athletic and even for me a couple of hours of roller-skating would leave me happy and the good kind of tired; it’s like exercising without exercising.

-If you’re a parent and you want your child to get out of the house to get some exercise, this is a great way to do that.
-It’s way easier and a lot more humane than making them run, and if you go with them it’s almost guaranteed to be a good chance for light-hearted family bonding.
-I have a sneaking suspicion roller skating was a tactic my parents used to get my young ice-cream addicted self out and about, but I honestly had so much fun that I can’t even resent them for it.
-If you aren’t a parent, there’s no shame in using the same tactic for yourself.
+If you’re a parent and you want your child to get out of the house to get some exercise, skating is a great way to do just that.
+It’s way easier and a lot more humane than making them run, and if you join them it’s almost guaranteed to be a good chance for light-hearted family bonding.
+I have a sneaking suspicion roller skating was a tactic my parents used to get my young ice-cream addicted self out and about, but I honestly had so much fun that I can’t resent them for it.
+If you are a parent, there’s no shame in using the same tactic for yourself.